adamsmithaerian/rpcgame/README.md

 * Test *every* possible combination of RPC rather than a sample of win, lose, tie

 * Create unit tests that are more intigration focused to help TDD

+* Rename repo to rpsgame rather than rpcgame